Working at any height includes a risk of falling and a chance of injury or even death.

 Falls are a leading cause of death in Australia.
 Between 2003 and 2016, 359 workers were killed after falling while working.
 Half of these deaths involved falls of less than three metres.

-The training program covers the knowledge of safety procedures and equipment for complying with OHS regulations.
+The training program covers the knowledge of safety procedures and equipment for undersranding OHS regulations.
 Employees should only take these courses through a nationally recognised training facility.

-The OHS standard for working at heights is the RIIWHS204D course.
+The health and safety gold standard for working at heights is the RIIWHS204E course.
 The key topics addressed during the training session include:

 - Understanding OHS legislation and regulations